Regio Songfestival: History

 The format of the competition was first used for the Dutch Song Contest 1995.
 It was developed by the Regionale Omroep Overleg en Samenwerking (ROOS) – the umbrella organisation of Dutch regional public broadcasters – and the Conamus Foundation to celebrate fifty years of regional public broadcasting in the Netherlands.
 In addition, it served as a substitute for the Nationaal Songfestival, which was not held in 1995.

 Despite ambitions for it to become an annual event, the competition was not renewed for a second edition in 1996.
 In May 2023, twenty-eight years after the 1995 edition, the thirteen regional public broadcasters announced the launch of a reworked version of the format under the name Regio Songfestival.
-The inaugural edition was held on 4 November 2023, with a second edition scheduled to be held in 2024.
+The inaugural edition was held on 4 November 2023, with a second and third edition held in 2024 and 2025.
+The annual competition was cancelled following the 2025 edition, as it failed to generate the desired impact.